lexman/tuttle/doc/tutorial_errors.md

 changes while we are working on the gnuplot part ?
 All the workflow could be invalidated !

-It could be a problem if you have a long workflow...
-With processes like this :
+That could be a problem if you have a long workflow...
+Imagine that our python process would begin by a heavy processing phase, like this `sleep(4)` instruction :

     file://characters_count.dat <- file://Les_trois_mousquetaires.txt !# python
         # -*- coding: utf8 -*-